Ambassa railway station

-Ambassa railway station is a small railway station in Dhalai district, Tripura.
+Ambassa Railway Station is a small railway station in Dhalai district, Tripura.
 Its code is ABSA.
 It serves Ambassa city.
 The station consists of 3 platforms.
 One express train till 30 September 2014 used to run between Lumding and Agartala daily.
 The meter gauge track is converted to broad gauge.

+Platforms

+There are a total of 3 platforms and 4 tracks.
+The platforms are connected by foot overbridge.
+These platforms are built to accumulate 22 coaches express train.